 Police reports and witness statements can play a major role in accidents in at-fault states, and insurance companies will usually send agents to the scenes of crashes to conduct investigations.
 California uses a comparative fault system that allows people to file lawsuits regardless of their percentage of fault, meaning even a person who was 99 percent responsible for an accident can still file a lawsuit, although people will have their awards reduced by their percentage of responsibility, so a person who is awarded $100,000 but is found to have been 50 percent responsible will see their award reduced by $50,000 and ultimately recover $50,000.

-The claims process will be much more straightforward for people in no-fault states because they only file claims with their own insurance companies, and the insurers will then determine the medical bills and property damage costs to be paid.
+The claims process will be much more straightforward for people in no-fault states because they only file claims with their own insurance companies, and the insurers will then determine the medical bills and property damage costs, such as what victims pay body shops to repair their cars.
 PIP coverage plays a major role in determining how much compensation these people can recover.

-When people have accidents in California, they will file claims with another party’s insurer, but the process will often take much longer because the other insurance company is frequently reluctant to pay people who are not their clients anything.
-Working with another person’s insurance company can often mean that some related expenses, such as car rentals, may not be covered.
+When people get injured in car accidents in California, they can potentially file claims with another partyโs insurer, but the process may take longer, especially if a settlement cannot be reached.
+Working with another personโs insurance company might also mean that some related expenses, such as car rentals, may not be covered.

 How No-Fault Laws Work

-When people are involved in car accidents in no-fault states, they must file claims through their own insurers.
-No-fault states often mandate that PIP coverage is offered.
+When people are injured in car accidents in no-fault states, they must file claims through their own insurers.
+No-fault states often mandate that PIP coverage be offered.

 A PIP policy typically reimburses people for medical bills, regardless of which party caused an accident.
 There will be no need for a person to prove which party was at fault.

 No-fault states will handle property damage differently, however.
-A person may need to open a claim under their collision coverage if they added it to your policy, and some states may require people to file claims for property damage with another driver’s property damage liability coverage.
+A person may need to open a claim under their collision coverage if they added it to their policy, and some states may require people to file claims for property damage with another driverโs property damage liability coverage.

 California utilizes a tort system for motor vehicle accident claims, so the fault is often determined by the insurance companies handling accident claims.
 Insurers will conduct their own investigations to determine who was at fault for a crash, and it is possible for both drivers to share a certain degree of fault for an accident.